"After 4 years of trying to conceive, I had a total sum of 6 weeks treatment before falling pregnant"

 Qi is essentially energy and although it cannot be measured via a blood test, it can be measured through a questionnaire, similar in respect to how western medicine measures pain and depression levels.
 Yin and yang cannot be measured via a blood test but can be measured through a series of questions that highlight certain symptoms.

 Most of the women that I see in my clinic who have been diagnosed with unexplained infertility are deficient of blood.
-This can be easily rectified through changes in diet, lifestyle, having regular acupuncture sessions and taking iron supplements such as Spatone or Floradix (liquid iron supplements are better for the stomach).
+This can be easily rectified through changes in diet, lifestyle, having regular acupuncture treatment and taking iron supplements,/

 In minor blood deficient women who don't have too much energy expenditure, this is enough.
 However, in more chronic blood deficient women, i.e. those who work long hours or have a history of overwork, have exercised too much, or already have a child, Chinese herbs may need to be added to this treatment plan in order for them to replenish their blood levels to a point at which their fertility is improved.